suwebdev/syllabi/Syllabus-4030.md

 ### GitHub

 You will use your GitHub account to access project resources, to host your working repositories, and to publish your working web pages.
-GitHub is a service that allows you to store and share your work with other developers.
+Github is a service that allows you to store and share your work with other developers.
 It is a commonly used tool in web development, and an essential part of these courses.